vcruvinelr/goat-website/_docs/mapping_mode-de.md

   </tbody>
 </table>

+If you have questions on how to edit objects in OSM you can visit our page [Making changes in OSM](../osm_tutorial/) for further information.
+In case you are still not sure how to map a dedicated feature it is better to just leave the task open.

 #### 4. How to edit?

 Once you select the task you want to work on, the map will show the objects that have missing information about the selected feature (e.g. building type).

 {% include image.html src="docs/mapping_mode/building_types.png" alt="All buildings with missing information are displayed" title="Mapping task on missing building types" %}

-Now you can select one of the elements from the map, this will open a pop-up window showing the current information available.
+Now you can click one of the elements from the map, this will open a pop-up window showing the current information available.
 To edit the element and add additional information click on “Edit with OSM”.

 {% include image.html src="docs/mapping_mode/edit_building_types.png" alt="Edit one of the displayed buildings" title="Edit one of the displayed buildings" %}